 Choosing change management metrics

-Who knew that helping people deal with change had so much to do with maths?
+Who knew that helping people deal with change involved so much data?
 Choosing the right metrics in change management assignments is crucial for assessing progress, identifying areas for improvement, and ensuring successful implementation.

 Depending on the change methodology you follow, you may emphasise information capture at different points.
-For example with ADKAR, you might have a metric that helps you assess the level of awareness in your target group before you move on to more detailed and specific metrics.
+For example, with ADKAR, you might have a metric that helps you assess the level of awareness in your target group before moving on to more detailed and specific metrics.

 Why Use Metrics in Change Management?

 Capturing change management metrics serves several essential purposes.
 Metrics allow you to evaluate the effectiveness of your change initiatives.
 They provide insights into whether the desired outcomes are being achieved.
 This in turn informs decision-making by highlighting areas that need attention.
-Not only do metrics help leaders allocate resources wisely and adjust strategies as needed; they help leaders to justify the resources allocated to change activities.
+Metrics not only help leaders allocate resources wisely and adjust strategies as needed, but they also help leaders justify the resources allocated to change activities.

-Going meta for a brief moment, metrics facilitate communication with stakeholders.
-Clear data-backed metrics enhance transparency and build trust.
-Metrics that tell the story of a less desirable before-state and a more desirable future-state help to cement the case for change.
+Taking a step back, metrics facilitate communication with stakeholders.
+Clear, data-backed metrics enhance transparency and build trust.
+Metrics that tell the story of a less desirable 'before-state' and a more desirable 'future-state' help to cement the case for change.

 By tracking metrics, you can continuously improve your change management processes; as well as the operational processes being targeted by your change assignment.